Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Methodology

-We used a Thematic Analysis (TA)~\cite{clarke2017thematic} to systematically identify common patterns (a.k.a., \textit{themes}) across our \total participants.
-We conducted open coding through collaborative \textit{card sorting} sessions\cite{spencer2009card}, where two coauthors independently coded the responses, then met to reconcile differences by consensus.
-Similar codes were refined and merged into shared themes.
 We followed Braun and Clarke’s six-phase TA framework~\cite{clarke2017thematic}, valued for its flexibility and ability to capture nuanced participant experiences, as follows: \begin{itemize} \item \textbf{Data Familiarization} through repeated reading of transcripts and taking notes.
 Our collected transcripts are verbatim and the records are anonymized.
 The \emph{initial notes} we took helped capture the first insights and the recurring observations.
 For example, after multiple readings of the transcripts, we developed a preliminary understanding that participants focus more on delivering a tool with effective ML / AI models in terms of high accuracy (mostly through \emph{F1-score}), meeting client needs, and while they are somewhat knowledgeable about fairness, they often confuse it with model effectiveness. \item \textbf{Initial code Generation} by systematically identifying \emph{quotes} (meaningful data segments), and assigning them to precise, descriptive \emph{initial codes}.

 For instance, Table~\ref{fairness_def} illustrates some representative quotes from our participants.
 The collected quotes have been used to generate initial codes, w.r.t., fairness definition in AI/ML models.
 Quotes include ``...fairness in this context is about... responsible AI products... ensure we are not treating people with different accuracy... gender, age... we talk about protected attributes.''
 (P2), ``First thing...is the fairness of data because data is the backbone of the project...we should balance the amount of data...to meet the scope of the project'' (P3), and ``...fairness is more of an ethical term...
 I don't have a quantification for it. ... how to be fair from development to the production and how to report everything ethically.''
 (P4).
 These quotes reflect fairness as equal data treatment, data balance, and ethical responsibility (see initial codes \textbf{IC1}, \textbf{IC2}, and \textbf{IC3} under the `Initial Code' column), offering core practitioner views on the concept. \item \textbf{Theme search} by grouping the initial codes into broader thematic categories, known as \emph{candidate themes}.
 For instance, based on the initial codes generated in the previous step, we identified broader patterns and grouped these initial codes into four candidate themes, as depicted in Table~\ref{tab:theme_search}.